 It's not been an easy battle but we are gaining ground.
-More companies are offering more trips and more departures with no single supplements.
+More companies are offering more trips and more departures with more space without single supplements.
 In fact, there are now some companies that cater exclusively to solo travelers.

-- Check out the Deals page and sign up for the Solo Traveler Advisory.
 Hundreds of people use our Deals page every day.
-The offerings on it change monthly.
-Want it in your inbox so that you don't miss anything?
+The trip offerings on it change frequently.
+If you're looking to travel to a specific part of the world, or for a particular type of travel, use our Searchable Trips page.
+Would you like to receive the list in your inbox so that you don't miss anything?
 Sign up for our Solo Travel Advisory.

-- Google.
 This is the most obvious tip yet many people don’t think of it.
-Simply Google “no single supplement” or “single supplement waived” and your desired destination to see what’s out there.
+Simply Google “no single supplement” or “single supplement waived” plus your desired destination to see what’s out there.

-- Set up a Google alert for your desired trip.
+You can also have Google monitor your search term for your desired trip.
 When you set up a Google Alert you’ll receive an email every time the phrase you’ve selected is published on the Internet.
-For example, if you want a trip to Ireland without a single supplement, this is what you’d do:
+For example, if you want a trip to Ireland without a single supplement, here's what you can do.